depscloud/depscloud/README.md

-# deps-cloud/dockerfiles
+# depscloud/dockerfiles

-This is the base images used by the deps-cloud processes.
+This is the base images used by the depscloud processes.
 It includes a simple shim that enables multi-arch binaries and images for each process.